 Lighting makes up approximately 55% of a suite’s electricity consumption, office equipment 35% and kitchen appliances 10%.
 Air-conditioning the suite also consumes energy.

 Some ways to reduce energy usage are listed below.
-Contact your relevant office support services if you need assistance in implementing any of these initiatives.
+Contact DPS Customer Service if you need assistance in implementing any of these initiatives.

 - Shut down computers and turn off printers, photocopiers, TVs and other office equipment.